 fish and potatoes baked in foil.
 A fish in foil packet on a plate with a fork

-Check out these other fish and seafood recipes!
+Fish lover?
+Check out these delicious fish dinners

 fish and potatoes baked in foil.
 A fish in foil packet on a plate with a fork